nominal-systems/dmi/docs/events/events.md

 - Get all the data required in order to avoid direct API calls.

 ## Event Types
-The payload of an event, i.e. the data sent to the subscription endpoint, depends on the type of the event and is as follows:
+The payload of an event, i.e. the object sent in the `data` property of an [Event](/docs/dmi/schemas/event), depends on the type of the event and is as follows:

 | Type                                      | Description                                         |
 |-------------------------------------------|-----------------------------------------------------|